donaldzou/WGDashboard/docker/README.md

 ## Getting the container running:

 To get the container running you either pull the image from the repository, `dselen/wgdashboard:latest`.<br>
-From there either use the environment variables describe below as parameters or use the Docker Compose file: `compose.yaml`.
+From there either use the environment variables describe below as parameters or use the Docker Compose file: `compose.yaml`.<br>
+Be careful, the default generated WireGuard configuration file uses port 51820/udp.
+So use this port if you want to use it out of the box.<br>
+Otherwise edit the configuration file in `/etc/wireguard/wg0.conf`.

 An example of a simple command to get the container running is show below:<br>